 Sydney to Brisbane - New South Wales, Queensland

 One of the most popular road trip routes in Australia is the one from Sydney to Brisbane, which approximately takes 12 hours by car rental.
-Enjoy cruising along the legendary Pacific Coast route in Australia where you can immerse in sweeping coastal views with rainforest backdrop.
+Enjoy cruising along the legendary Pacific Coast route in Australia where you can immerse in sweeping coastal views with a rainforest backdrop.
 Stop over at Port Stephens for some dolphin watching or head to Port Macquarie for a relaxing time at the beach.
-A must-see landmark is the iconic lighthouse in Byron Bay.
+A must-see landmark is an iconic lighthouse in Byron Bay.

-Tasmania is a beautiful part of Australia, and following the Tasman Highway will let you experience just some of it's highlights as you travel between the two largest cities - Hobart and Launceston.
+Tasmania is a beautiful part of Australia, and following the Tasman Highway will let you experience just some of its highlights as you travel between the two largest cities - Hobart and Launceston.
 This is one of the longest highways in Tasmania with a distance of 410 km (250 mi) and approximate driving time of four and a half hours.
 Despite the distance, you can make several stopovers to enjoy various activities.
 Swim at Cataract Gorge, see incredible lavender farms, visit the Bicheno Blowhole as you head along the coast, and find a bargain at Hobart's Salamanca Markets.

 Sydney to Melbourne - New South Wales, Victoria

-The 140-kilometre coastal highway is a great alternative to the Great Ocean Drive; and this is perfect for those who prefer shorter routes and less traffic congestion.
+The 140-kilometre coastal highway is a great alternative to the Great Ocean Drive, and this is perfect for those who prefer shorter routes and less traffic congestion.
 The scenic drive begins in the Royal National Park, which is located south of Sydney's Central Business District.
-Enjoy driving through the sweeping curves going to Wollongong and cruising round the cliffs along the Sea Cliff Bridge.
+Enjoy driving through the sweeping curves going to Wollongong and cruising around the cliffs along the Sea Cliff Bridge.
 Make a quick stopover at Minnamurra rainforest before heading to the famous Kiama Blowhole.
 Continue the road trip adventure to Berry and Shoalhaven wine region.

 Great Alpine Road - Victoria

-Snow-covered mountains and ski resorts isn't usually what visitors think of when they picture Australia, but Victoria's Great Alpine Road can show you a whole new side of this country.
+Snow-covered mountains and ski resorts aren't usually what visitors think of when they picture Australia, but Victoria's Great Alpine Road can show you a whole new side of this country.
 See beautiful landscapes and visit charming local villages as you cross through the Alpine National Park.
 With a distance of 303 km (188 mi), the Great Alpine Road is the highest year-round accessible sealed road in Australia.
 It earned its name because it is considered the mountain equivalent of the Great Ocean Road.
-Some of the must-see places along the way include the historical areas in Omeo, Mount Hotham ski resort, art gallery in Bright, Great Alpine National Park and hiking trails in Wangaratta.
+Some of the must-see places along the way include the historical areas in Omeo, Mount Hotham ski resort, an art gallery in Bright, Great Alpine National Park and hiking trails in Wangaratta.

 Adelaide to Perth - South Australia, Western Australia